smart-data-lake/smart-data-lake/docs/reference/transformations.md

 You will see CustomDataFrameAction as a direct action type, similar to CopyAction or HistorizeAction.

 ScalaClassSparkDfsTransformer is the type of your **transformer**.
 It needs to correspond to the action type.
-A 1-to-1 action, expects a 1-to-1 transformer, a many-to-many action expects a many-to-many transformer.
+A 1-to-1 action expects a 1-to-1 transformer, a many-to-many action expects a many-to-many transformer.
 :::

 ##### In Configuration